Analysis of Unitarity in Conformal Quantum Gravity

 Having established the Hamiltonian operator and an understanding of the corresponding eigensystem, we may finally begin to investigate the defining characteristics of our S-matrix and how it relates to unitarity of the theory at large.
 Under the LSZ formalism, one assumes asymptotic completeness as defined by

-which comes by virtue of the pseudo-unitarity of $S$ on $\FS$ (\ref{pseudouni}).
-To attempt to show this explicitly in our case, we return to the original off-diagonal basis which is more convenient for what follows because, as we saw in the previous section, it singles out $\FS_H\subset\FS_\text{tr}$ as the only subspace that contains energy eigenstates (after also setting aside the obviously unitary subspace of spin-1 states).
-This is an important feature because, since $\FS_H^{\text{in}}$ and $\FS_H^{\text{out}}$ are Hamiltonian-invariant subspaces, we may use the pseudo-unitarity of $S$ to write
+and as we saw in the previous section, $\FS_\Ham\subset\FS_\text{tr}$ is the only subspace that contains energy eigenstates (after also setting aside the obviously unitary subspace of spin-1 states).
+This is an important feature because, since $\FS_\Ham^{\text{in}}$ and $\FS_\Ham^{\text{out}}$ are Hamiltonian-invariant subspaces, we may use the pseudo-unitarity of $S$ to write

 provided that the Hamiltonian also commutes with $S$.
-This then implies that the unitarity of $\SM$ on $\FS_H^{\text{in}}$ may be expressed by either of the equivalent requirements below.
+This then implies that the unitarity of $\SM$ on $\FS_\Ham^{\text{in}}$ may be expressed by either of the equivalent requirements below.